 Many times, solid virtual assistants don’t have the exact experience you want up-front, but are worth taking the chance.
 If you find yourself drawn to a particular candidate with one or two gaps in their resume, it’s probably worth moving on to step eight with them to see how quickly they pick things up.

 Some people will pick the front-runner and go.

 The other great thing about trial projects is that you can do them with more than one person.
-For example, if you want to hire a Pinterest VA, and there are three candidates you’re considering, you can ask one to create 10 new board covers for your account, another to make a list of 20 Pinterest SEO keywords to use for your business and a third to identify 10 relevant group boards and send requests to join them.
+For example, if you want to hire virtual assistants who focus on Pinterest, and there are three candidates you’re considering, you can ask one to create 10 new board covers for your account, another to make a list of 20 Pinterest SEO keywords to use for your business and a third to identify 10 relevant group boards and send requests to join them.

 Or reduce the amount and have each do a set number from all three categories to compare apples to apples if you will.
 There’s no better way then to see people in action!